U.S. Department of State Seal

 Police responsiveness varies widely, and crimes often go unsolved or unprosecuted.

-Dual U.S-Pakistani nationals may not be recognized as U.S. citizens by local authorities.
+Dual U.S-Pakistani nationals may not be recognized as U.S. citizens by local authorities and may be treated as Pakistani nationals by the police and the courts.

 See our webpage on help for U.S. victims of crime overseas.